Anker Vertical Mouse review

 - Comes in wired or 2.4G wireless.

-The mouse comes in a rectangle plastic box, nothing very special but it looks nice and professional.
+The Anker Vertical mouse comes in a rectangular plastic box, nothing very special but it looks nice and professional.
 The packaging wasn’t difficult to open, which is nice.

 From the right side of the mouse, you can see the vertical layout of the mouse buttons.

 Here on the left side of the Anker Vertical Mouse, you can see the blue LED light that comes on once it’s plugged in.
 The top most button switches the DPI setting, and the two underneath are used for Page Forward and Page Back.